Metro Railways Act, 1978

-The Metro Railways (Construction of Works) Act, 1978 is an act of the Parliament of India that governs the construction of works relating to metro railways in metropolitan cities in the country.
+The Metro Railways (Construction of Works) Act, 1978 is an act of the Parliament of India that governs the construction of works relating to metro railways in the metropolitan cities in the country.
 When it was enacted in 1978, the Act applied in the first instance to the metropolitan city of Calcutta (now Kolkata).
 The Act also empowered the Central Government to, by notification in The Gazette of India, extend the Act to any other metropolitan city.
 This provision has been utilized in subsequent years to extend the Act to other metro railway systems in the country.

 Proposal and enactment

 The Metro Railways (Construction of Works) Bill, 1978 (Bill No. 87 of 1978) was introduced in the Lok Sabha on 12 May 1978, and passed by that House on 26 July.
 The Bill was passed by the Rajya Sabha on 3 August 1978.
 The bill received assent from then President Neelam Sanjiva Reddy on 21 August 1978.
 The Act came into force on 1 February 1979.